software-mansion/react-native-svg/CONTRIBUTING.md

 ## Reporting issues

 You can report issues on our [bug tracker](https://github.com/react-native-community/react-native-svg/issues).
-Please search for existing issues and follow the issue template when opening an one.
-Except no need to add any notes to the changelog as semtice released handles that automatically based on the commit messages.
+Please search for existing issues and follow the issue template when opening one.

 ## License